Modules

 |

-List of additional people removed due to same address (empty if check_same_address is False) |
+List of additional people removed due to same address (empty if check_same_address_columns is empty) |

 Source code in src/sortition_algorithms/people_features.py